 While I was at my partner’s for dinner at the weekend, they asked me if I wanted to meet the following weekend.
 From the moment my partner asked, I started to fill with dread.
-I have a really hard time meeting up with people, especially given that my partner and I have an agreed upon schedule for meeting up.
+I have a really hard time meeting up with people, especially given that my partner and I have an agreed-upon schedule for meeting up.
+How my borderline personality disorder (BPD) had evolved and changed over the years has created nothing but issues for my relationships.